{\gamma}-Ray and ultra-high energy neutrino background suppression due to solar radiation: Conclusion

 \section{Conclusion}

 We consider suppression of diffuse extragalactic $\gamma$-rays and ultra-high-energy (UHE) neutrinos due to annihilation upon interactions with large numbers of photons and neutrinos emitted locally by the Sun.
-The annihilation induces anisotropies in the extragalactic background light (EBL) at around a TeV with optical depths ofat least $\tau_\gamma \simeq 1\%$ and $\tau_\gamma \simeq 5\times 10^{-3}\%$ at the surface of the Sun and at Earth respectively.
+The annihilation induces anisotropies in the extragalactic background light (EBL) at around a TeV with optical depths of at least $\tau_\gamma \simeq 10^{-4}$ and $\tau_\gamma \simeq 10^{-2}$ at Earth and the surface of the Sun respectively.
+The optical depth at Earth can exceed $10^{-3}$ for smaller elongation angles.
 Such anisotropies are a direct prediction of Quantum Electrodynamics interactions and can only be probed with future $\gamma$-ray experiments such as Fermi LAT, HAWC, LHAASO and CTA, only if there is a significant improvement in the ability to measure flux and anisotropy resolution as well as reduction in systematic uncertainties.